hdslbd/FHDS/README.md

 ## Policy on Make-Up Work
 Participants are allowed to make up assignments **ONLY** as the result of illness or other unanticipated circumstances warranting a medical excuse and resulting in the student missing homework or exam, consistent with CHIRAL policy.
 Documentation from a health care provider is required.
 For any other non-medical reason, assignments missed will receive a penalty of 10 points per day after the due date, and the mid-exam missed will receive a zero point.

+### Copyright Notice

+© 2024 Md.
+Jubayer Hossain and CHIRAL Bangladesh.
+All rights reserved.

+No part of this course materials, including lectures, text, images, and videos, may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
+For permission requests, write to the course publisher, addressed “Attention: Permissions Coordinator,” at the address below.

+Md.
+Jubayer Hossain
+Founder & Executive Director
+CHIRAL Bangladesh
+Email: contact.jubayerhossain@gmail.com